 Fall Birding in San Diego County

-Fall—September to mid-December—is a season of movement for birds.
+Fall—September to mid-December—finds birds on the move in San Diego County.
 Although mid-September thru mid-October are typically the best days of routine migration here, fall birding can offer treats and surprises on any specific day.
-The combined possibilities of eastern, pelagic, and even arctic or mexican migrants mean that any fall day may turn up unexpected species.
+The combined possibilities of eastern, pelagic, and even Arctic or Mexican migrants, as well as unexpected hatch-year birds on post-breeding dispersal, mean that any fall day may turn up unexpected species.

 After birding for a quarter-century in Colorado, Tina and her family recently moved to Oceanside, where she’ll probably spend the next quarter-century trying to remember that the mountains now lie to the east.
 Tina is a guest blog contributor that will be sharing her insights and discoveries as she explores Southern California with her binoculars, scope, and field guide.

 To learn more about regional birding opportunities, contact the Buena Vista Audubon Society and Nature Center.